 - Board Policy 6142.1 - Sexual Health and HIV.AIDS Prevention Instruction

 Lastly, Murrieta Valley Unified School District is committed to collaborating with parents and providing opportunities for engagement.
 Parents are welcome at school and the school staff sincerely appreciates their support and participation.
 Parents are encouraged to volunteer in their child’s classroom as well as for the many special activities throughout the year.
 Parents and community involvement are encouraged through PTA, PTC, PTSA, Booster Clubs, W.A.T.C.H.
 Dogs and School Site Council (SSC).
-There are several parent focused advisory groups through the district which are open to all parents such as; the African-American Parent Advisory Group (AAPAC), Latino Parent Advisory Council (LPAC), District English Language Advisory Committee (DELAC), Special Education Parent Advisory Committee (SEPAC) and Measure BB Oversight Committee.
+There are several parent focused advisory groups throughout the district which are open to all parents, such as; the African-American Parent Advisory Group (AAPAC), Latino Parent Advisory Council (LPAC), District English Language Advisory Committee (DELAC), Special Education Parent Advisory Committee (SEPAC) and Measure BB Oversight Committee.

 Each group is comprised of dedicated parents who are steadfast in promoting strategic efforts to support student learning in effective ways.
 For more information on these groups, please visit the parents page under Advisory groups.